 Owners came and went over time, and its footprint shrank and grew.
 In the 1980s the bar was renamed the Helm.

 The bar closed in 2011 after 67 years.
-The landlord, Robert “Zeb” Ziemer, was forced to raise the rent, he claimed, after being sued for an alleged violation of the Americans with Disabilities Act.
-Ziemer’s lawyer called the lawsuit the work of a “professional plaintiff” as the man had simultaneously sued four other historic bars for similar infractions occurring the same day.
-The case was dismissed in December without a settlement, but the result came too late for Costa Mesa’s oldest cocktail bar.
+The landlord, Robert “Zeb” Ziemer, said he was forced to raise the rent after defending against an Americans with Disabilities Act complaint.
+The case was ultimately dismissed without a settlement, but the result came too late for Costa Mesa’s oldest cocktail bar.